lammps/lammps/doc/src/kspace_tild.rst

 even though a :doc:`kspace_style <kspace_style>` is defined.
-This is not useful for running a real simulation, but can be useful for debugging purposes or for computing only partial forces that do not include the Kspace contribution.
+This is not useful for running a real simulation, but can be useful for debugging purposes or for computing only partial forces that do not include the kspace contribution.
 You can also do this by simply not defining a :doc:`kspace_style <kspace_style>`, but a Kspace-compatible :doc:`pair_style <pair_style>` requires a kspace style to be defined.
 This keyword gives you that option.